stevesynk/517-Synk-Brainstorm/README.md

 ### Purpose

 My independent study advisor has encouraged me to develop a final project relevant to my desired field that will serve as a featured element in a portfolio.
-Because my goal is to work in software development as a Technical Writer, we decided to create 2 instructional booklets of 10 pages or more using Adobe InDesign.
-My work with the instructor will focus on mastering Indesign, and the design aspects of the booklet including text setting, visual components, and dynamic elements.
+Because my goal is to work in software development as a Technical Writer, we decided to create 2 instructional booklets of 10 pages or more, using Adobe InDesign, for the final project of the study.
+My work with the instructor will focus on learning Indesign to implement skills like setting text, designing visual components, and adding dynamic elements.
 The procedures that I write in ENG517 will serve as the text for the instructional booklets.

 ### Goals
-- To select procedure topics that are relevant to Technical Writing -- see [Description](#description), below.
+- To select procedure topics that are relevant to Technical Writing -- see [Description](#description) below.
 - To develop procedures with an eye toward the ENG517 final project as well as the Independent Study final project.
 - To create instructional manual-style booklets using Indesign.